SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/datatypes/bool-type.md

 ---
+title: crmscript_datatypes_bool
-title: Bool data type
+description: Bool data type
-uid: crmscript_datatypes_bool
-sortOrder: 10
+author:
+so.date:
+keywords:
+so.topic:
 ---

+# Bool data type

 The logical or boolean data type of CRMScript is **Bool**.
 Variables of this type can only have 2 values: **true** or **false** and are commonly used in comparisons and conditional statements.